rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>When the aimType:continuousRead property is applied this value defines the interval between which different barcodes can be scanned.
+When the aimType:continuousRead property is applied this value defines the interval between which different barcodes can be scanned.
 The value is specified in milliseconds, use 0 to indicate no interval between successive reads.
-Use this setting to allow time for the operator to reaim the device between successive scans.</p>
+Use this setting to allow time for the operator to reaim the device between successive scans.
 ####Access